sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

   * For Monday, July 26th
     * Have one trial worksheet ready
-    * Ask an organizer to look at it with you (via Share on the server, or via Elluminate screensharing)
+    * Share it with a specified organizer on the server (you will be contacted)

   * For Monday, August 9
     * Have two trial worksheets for the fall semester ready